 5. The immune modulating role of DNA methyltransferase inhibitors.

-Previous work was published by Luker et. al. and a new publication is in preparation on this project from our newly graduated, T.J.
+Previous work was published by Luker et. al. and a publication is in preparation on this project from T.J.
 Smith, Jr. PhD.
+This work is in collaboration with Dr. Harry Bear.